All You Need to Know About Identifying and Treating Sensitive Skin

 Your Skin Has a Barrier.

-Kapystetik — the Kapyderm clinical skin and body care line — is formulated under EU pharmaceutical standards.
-Fragrance-free.
-Synthetic-preservative-free.
-Microbiome-compatible.
+Kapystetik — the Kapyderm clinical skin and body care line — is formulated to EU cosmetic standards.
+Made without added fragrance, without denatured alcohol, and without the synthetic preservatives most associated with contact sensitization.
 Built for skin that has been trying to recover with the wrong tools.